Devopsveeru/test/README.md

 # vasitum-core
-This repo will replace vasitum-api repo completely and will contain core business login for vasitum platform.
+This repo will replace vasitum-api repo completely and will contain core business logic for vasitum platform.

 ### System Requirement
 * Java 11